digdir/baksia/content/hva-er-en-elektronisk-identitet/_index.en.md

 ---
 title: Four reasons to use MinID

+# SEO
+description: MinID is your personal, electronic ID that gives access to a number of public services from the state and municipality.

 teaser:
     text: MinID is your personal, electronic ID that gives access to a number of public services from the state and municipality.
 Here you will find information on what you can use it for.
     image: